eliocamp/reproducibility-with-r/content/materials/day3/02-data/index.markdown

 Dataset functions

-This approach to managing data can be greately extended to add all sorts of "smarts" to `download_penguins()`.
+This approach to managing data can be greatly extended to add all sorts of "smarts" to `download_penguins()`.
 For example, it could ensure data integrity by matching that the data matches a known md5 hash or create a citation for the data.

 </div>